-We’ve flown with airlines not on their list.
+We’ve flown on many airlines not on their list.
 Below are links to those oxygen policies or details about the process if a link is not available.
 We’ll update this page as we fly with a portable oxygen concentrator on more airlines.

-We heard that some US-based airlines have changed their POC policies (for the better!) but we haven’t flown those in a while, so don’t have any differing experience to share yet.
+We heard that some US-based airlines have changed their medical device policies (for the better!) but we haven’t flown those in a while, so don’t have any differing experience to share yet.
 Once we do, we definitely will!

-On their website is a list of the approved POCs that may be brought and used on-board as well as a clear list of instructions to gain approval.
+On the Austrian Airways website is a list of the approved POCs that may be brought and used on-board as well as a clear list of instructions to gain approval.

-The information on their website was a bit confusing, and at first I thought I couldn’t fly them.
-But it was going to cause major problems with our itinerary plan so I emailed them here to inquire.
-They responded quickly and I had to provide them with the make and model of the POC to obtain approval.
-They sent me MEDIFs to be completed by me and my doctor.
-I emailed them back for approval once I made the flight reservation and was approved within 1-2 days.
-On the first flight, I did not ask the check-in desk attendant if my information was in the system (it was a really small airport and I didn’t think they would understand me).
-On the flight, the flight attendant questioned me and ended up taking photos of the POC as well as my approval email to show the captain!
-It ended up being fine, but lesson learned – I always make sure the information about my using the POC on-board/in-flight is in their system at check-in and sometimes at the gate as well.
+The information on the Bangkok Airways website was a bit confusing, and at first we thought Sarah couldn’t fly them.
+But it was going to cause major problems with our itinerary plan so we emailed them here to inquire.
+They responded quickly and Sarah had to provide them with the make and model of the POC to obtain approval.
+They sent MEDIFs to be completed by Sarah and her doctor.
+We emailed them back for approval once we made the flight reservation and was approved within 1-2 days.
+On the first flight, we did not ask the check-in desk attendant if Sarah’s information was in the system (it was a really small airport and we didn’t think they would understand me).
+On the flight, the flight attendant questioned Sarah and ended up taking photos of the POC as well as my approval email to show the captain!
+It ended up being fine, but lesson learned – we always make sure the information about using the POC on-board/in-flight is in their system at check-in and sometimes at the gate as well.
 We’ve flown with Bangkok Airways multiple times since then and it all went smoothly.

-The FAQ section of their website advises that you must contact them to obtain approval to use a POC “well in advance” of your flight.
+The FAQ section of the Finnair website advises that you must contact them to obtain approval to use a POC “well in advance” of your flight.
 We typically try to call within a couple days of making a reservation.

-You and your doctor must complete their form, which must be dated within 10 days of your flight.
+You and your doctor must complete the HK Express form, which must be dated within 10 days of your flight.
 You must notify their call center of your needs at least 72 hours before the flight.

 POCs are only allowed on certain Jetstar flights, which is well laid out in their policy.
 We were sad that we could not fly on their airline in Southeast Asia because their flights are super cheap!
-We flew them in NZ.
+But we were able to fly them in NZ.
 You must email a completed form (from their website) and they will respond with approval.
-My emails weren’t going through so I ended up faxing it and that worked.
-At the airport, I was required to board the plane first and the flight attendant strapped the POC to my seat.
-It was something I’d never experienced before!
+Sarah’s emails weren’t going through so we ended up faxing it and that worked.
+At the airport, we were required to board the plane first and the flight attendant strapped the POC to the seat.
+It was something we’d never experienced before!

-The website advises you to call them at least 48 hours in advance of your flight to alert them you’ll be traveling with a POC.
-It says they may require you to bring a medical statement saying you’re fit to fly, but I have not had to do that.
+The Norwegian website advises you to call them at least 48 hours in advance of your flight to alert them you’ll be traveling with a POC.
+It says they may require you to bring a medical statement saying you’re fit to fly, but we have not had to do that.

 SAS offers numerous oxygen options.
 If you are bringing a POC, you must email them here in advance to let them know the situation/have everything approved.

 We flew Scoot twice.
-The first time, I called their customer service line and the representative said I should bring a physician’s statement from my doctor stating that I was fit to fly with Scoot on the date of my flight.
-The letter needed to have a physician’s stamp (my doctor doesn’t have one) or be on letterhead with their license number.
-They also said they would note my requirements in my reservation.
-The second time, I called again and was told I didn’t need to call and they wouldn’t note anything, but of course I had to bring the letter.
-That time when I got to the airport they asked me to complete and sign a form stating what assistance I would need.
+The first time, Sarah called their customer service line and the representative said she should bring a physician’s statement from her doctor stating that she was fit to fly with Scoot on the date of the flight.
+The letter needed to have a physician’s stamp (Sarah’s doctor doesn’t have one) or be on letterhead with their license number.
+They also said they would note Sarah’s requirements in my reservation.
+The second time, Sarah called again and was told she didn’t need to call and they wouldn’t note anything, but of course she had to bring the letter.
+That time when we got to the airport they asked me to complete and sign a form stating what assistance Sarah would need.
 Both times everything went smoothly in-flight.
-But since their policy and procedures seem to changed slightly, if we fly again, I’ll probably call again.
+But since their policy and procedures seem to change from flight to flight, if we fly again, we’ll probably call again.

-From their website, it appears their policy has changed since we flew their airline.
+From the TAP Air Portugal website, it appears their policy has changed since we flew their airline.
 Now it says you must contact their service center and they will advise what to do.
 We had to complete a MEDIF and experienced a bit of hassle at the check-in desk.
 But hopefully it’s a much smoother process now.

-The information on their website is confusing, so I emailed every address I could find.
-The US desk got back to me.
-They sent me MEDIFs for me and my doctor to complete and send back to them to handle with the airline.
-They one needs to do this 7 business days prior to one’s flight.
+The information on the Thai Airways website is confusing, so Sarah emailed every address she could find.
+The US desk got back to her.
+They sent MEDIFs for Sarah and her doctor to complete and send back to them to handle with the airline.
+One needs to do this 7 business days prior to one’s flight.
 Everything was approved and there were no issues on the flight.

 Transavia’s oxygen policy is easy to find on their website and it was very easy to fly the airline with a portable oxygen concentrator.
 During the booking process, you can simply click a button that says you need special assistance and what type.
 The policy says you must bring a letter from your physician stating that you need to use supplemental oxygen in-flight and that you are fit to fly, but no one checked or asked for this.
 In all, it was a completely seamless, stress-free process.

-Their website only has information about arranging oxygen through the airline, which costs a fee.
-As such, I emailed them here to ask if I could fly with a POC before making a reservation.
+The Vietnam Airlines website only has information about arranging oxygen through the airline, which costs a fee.
+As such, Sarah emailed them here to ask if she could fly with a POC before making a reservation.
 They asked for a photograph of the POC as well as its dimensions.
-After that, they quickly responded advising it was okay and asking me to complete a MEDIF or to bring a letter from my doctor.
-On one flight, the check-in desk was not aware of my situation and was not happy about it.
-But after reviewing all the documentation I had (including the email exchange with the Vietnam Airlines representative), it was okay.
-On my second flight, everything went smoothly.
+After that, they quickly responded advising it was okay and asking her to complete a MEDIF or to bring a letter from my doctor.
+On one flight, the check-in desk was not aware of the situation and was not happy about it.
+But after reviewing all the documentation we had (including the email exchange with the Vietnam Airlines representative), it was okay.
+On our second flight, everything went smoothly.